oreol-ag/oreol-web/overleaf/what-we-do.md

 # What we do
-We are a leading company in advanced computing technologies, best known for creating Hyperion—a platform that streamlines the development of complex acceleration applications combining modern multi-core servers, reconfigurable and specialized processors, and a customized RunTime.
+We are a company dedicated to providing advanced computing technologies, empowering specialized hardware engineers, data scientists, and research institutions.
+Our vision is best represented by Hyperion, an on-premises acceleration platform that streamlines the development of complex acceleration applications by combining modern energy-efficient multi-core servers, reconfigurable and specialized processors, and a customized RunTime.